pacman-ty/university/f25/cs430/cs430_notes.typ

   *Backup Programmer*
   - Needed in case chief programmer wins the lottery, gets sick, falls under a bus, etc
   - As competent as the chief programmer in all respects
-  - Does tasks independet of design process
+  - Does tasks independent of design process

   *Programmer Secretary (Librarian)*
-  - Maintain the production library, including all project docuemtnation
+  - Maintain the production library, including all project documentation

   *Programmer*
   - They just program